jamesfmackenzie/jamesfmackenzie.github.io/_posts/2015-11-24-a-trip-down-memory-lane.md

 * Redant R2-6000 VGA Box
 * Blaze VGA Adapter
 * XRGB-2 Upscan Converter
-* Official PlayStation 2 VGA cables
+* Official PlayStation 2 VGA cable

 ###Nokia NGage QD (2004)

+Nokia's weird phone/gaming hybrid, I picked this up for cheap just as it was being discontinued.
+The games were bad, but I did hear of good emulator support - a consequence of the (relatively) open Symbian ecosystem.
+Might spend some time on this!

 * Nokia NGage QD and games
   * Virtual Tennis
   * Moto GP